Skip to content

 S3 Policies

-Experienced users will find an overview of the available policies on this page.
-The policies control access to functions that give you file handling options and allow you to retrieve additional information, e.g., backup duration or bucket version.
+Experienced users will find an overview of the available permissions, also known as "policy actions" on this page.
+Policies with their policy actions control access to functions that give you file handling options and allow you to retrieve additional information, e.g., backup duration or bucket version.

 Note

-Coscine supports only a limited set of policies from the AWS S3 documentation, partly for security reasons.
+Coscine supports only a limited set of "API Operations" from the AWS S3 documentation, partly for security reasons.
 Further information is provided in the following sections.

 User Feedback and Policy Adjustments